 ('Abdu'l-Bahá, The Secret of Divine Civilization, p.
 24)

 The fundamental basis of the community is agriculture, tillage of the soil.
 All must be producers.
-Each person in the community whose income is equal to his individual producing capacity shall be exempt from taxation.
-But if his income is greater than his needs he must pay a tax until an adjustment is effected.
+Each person in the community whose need is equal to his individual producing capacity shall be exempt from taxation.
+But if his income is greater than his needs, he must pay a tax until an adjustment is effected.
 That is to say, a man's capacity for production and his needs will be equalized and reconciled through taxation.
-If his production exceeds he will pay no tax; if his necessities exceed his production he shall receive an amount sufficient to equalize or adjust.
-Therefore taxation will be proportionate to capacity and production and there will be no poor in the community.
+If his production exceeds, he will pay a tax; if his necessities exceed his production, he shall receive an amount sufficient to equalize or adjust.
+Therefore, taxation will be proportionate to capacity and production, and there will be no poor in the community.

 Bahá'í Scriptures describe nature as a reflection of the sacred.
 They teach that nature should be valued and respected, but not worshipped; rather, it should serve humanity's efforts to carry forward an ever-advancing civilization.
 However, in light of the interdependence of all parts of nature, and the importance of evolution and diversity "to the beauty, efficiency and perfection of the whole," every effort should be made to preserve as much as possible the earth's bio-diversity and natural order.